lbernail/demotiad/README.md

 <img src="images/site.png" alt="website" width="250">

-There is another compose file which mount the app directory to allow live edit of the python code (devsimple-compose.yml).
+There is another compose file which mounts the app directory to allow live edit of the python code (devsimple-compose.yml).

 Destroy the containers
 ```